 13. LA Relaxed – clothing made in small batches in LA from earth-friendly materials (XS – XL)

-14. Left Edit – LA-based brand using eco-friendly fabrics and elements such as natural tagua nuts for buttons and recycled polyester for the linings
+14. Left Edit on Made Trade – LA-based brand using eco-friendly fabrics and elements such as natural tagua nuts for buttons and recycled polyester for the linings

 15. Madewell – large brand making progress on environmental and social responsibility measures (XXS – 3XL)